MoonLight314/MoonLight314.github.io/_posts/2021-05-01-Tensorflow_Input_Pipeline_EN.md

     Label:  [1 0 0 0 0]

-* Train에 사용될 Image Shape과 Label도 모두 제대로 만들어지고 있습니다.
+* Image shapes and labels to be used for training are all made correctly.